 Glistening icicles adorning a frozen rooftop may look beautiful in a Hallmark movie, but they are far from picture perfect.
-These winter staples can cause big issues for your roof and leave you with a hefty repair bill.
+These winter staples can cause big issues for your roof and leave you with a hefty repair bill from the storm damage.

 Louisville winters are often unpredictable, but it’s no secret we get one or two good snow falls each year.
 Ice damming is a complicated interaction between snow, temperatures, and roof structure.
 We are here to demystify these formations and discover how they form, why they cause damage, and how to protect your home from ice dams.